dart-archive/www.dartlang.org/src/site/articles/dart-web-components/index.markdown

 title: "Dart Web Components"
 rel:
   author: siggi-cherem
-description: "A brief introduction to Dart web components."
+description: "Use web components today with Dart.
+This brief introduction shows you how to use the features of tomorrow, today."
 has-permalinks: true
 ---